lammps/lammps/doc/src/Modify_style.rst

   You may also use ``// clang-format on/off`` throughout your files to protect individual sections from being reformatted.

-- All files should have 0644 permissions, i.e writable to the user only and readable by all and no executable permissions.
+- All files should have 0644 permissions, i.e. writable to the user only and readable by all and no executable permissions.
 Executable permissions (0755) should only be on shell scripts or python or similar scripts for interpreted script languages.